-Submission of a proposal is acknowledgement and acceptance of the Judicial Purchasing Rules and Regulations and General Terms and Conditions of Purchase.
+Submission of a proposal is acknowledgement and acceptance of the Judicial Purchasing Rules and Regulations and General Terms and Conditions of Purchase available at www.courts.ri.gov.

 7.0 Evaluation Criteria

 The AOSC reserves the right to award a contract pursuant to this RFP on the basis of cost alone, to accept or reject any or all proposals, and to otherwise act in the AOSC's best interest including, but not limited to, directly negotiating with any Vendor who submits a proposal in response to this solicitation and to award a contract for these services based upon the results of those negotiations alone.